codersclub/DRKB/network/email/email_protocols/index.md

 (+) POP requires Internet Mail Client for Exhange, downloadable from

-   http://www.windows.microsoft.com or included in \"Microsoft Plus\".
+   http://www.windows.microsoft.com or included in "Microsoft Plus".

    Due to be integrated, 1st quarter 1997.